sokolj1/minimal-mistakes/_posts/2018-09-14-MGMT-3125-Introduction-to-Data-Visualization.md

 This is the first course with a comprehensive overview of the fundamental concepts and tools of business analytics for improving business decision making and performance.
 This is a hands-on course that is designed to introduce the principles and techniques for data visualization.
 Visualizations are graphical depictions of data that can improve comprehension, communication, and decision making.
 Students will learn visual representation methods and techniques that increase the understanding of complex data and models.
 Emphasis is placed on the identification of patterns, trends and differences from data sets across categories, space, and time.

-### Prerequisites

-* CSIS 1206 (Statistics) with a letter grade of C or better.

-* General computer skills and familiarity.
-An understanding of basic charting and statistical terms/practices will be helpful, but not required.

 ### Textbook

 * Storytelling with Data: A Data Visualization Guide for Business Professionals, by Cole Nussbaumer Knaflic, 1st edition, WILEY.
 ISBN-13: 978- 1119002253.